-- 1. Ordinances and Non-Binding Resolutions. - a.
-Except as provided in subsection b, all requests to prepare, amend, draft, or process ordinances and non-binding resolutions shall be made by one or more members, or city manager, during a council meeting in open session or by city staff, and shall be referred to the Law and Leg Committee.
-The requesting member(s) or staff shall be considered the sponsor.
-City staff shall to work directly with the sponsor in developing the proposed ordinance language. - b.
-Ordinances not requiring Law and Leg Committee review prior to council review and adoption are those that are: - (i) deemed urgent by the mayor or city manager; - (ii) voted on by the majority of council to bypass the Law and Leg Committee; - (iii) voted on by the majority of the Law and Leg Committee to go to council without full Law and Leg Committee review; - (iv) zoning code amendments for specific development projects; - (v) listings on, or deletions from, the Sacramento register under Sacramento City Code chapter 17.604, article II; or - (vi) adopting property-related fees or fee increases that require public notice before the Utilities Rate Advisory Commission.
+- 1. Ordinances and Non-Binding Resolutions. - h.
+Origination. - (i) Requests to prepare, amend, draft, or process ordinances and nonbinding resolutions shall be made in one of the following ways: - (A) by one or more members, or city manager, during a council meeting in open session; or - (B) by the city manager or other city staff. - (ii) All non-binding resolution requests shall be referred to the Law and Leg Committee.
+Except as provided in subsection b below, all ordinance requests shall be referred to the Law and Leg Committee. - (i) The requesting member(s), city manager, or staff shall be considered the sponsor.
+City staff shall work directly with the sponsor in developing the proposed ordinance language. - i.
+Ordinances not requiring Law and Leg Committee review prior to council review and adoption are those that are: - (i) deemed urgent by the mayor or city manager; - (ii) voted on by the majority of council to bypass the Law and Leg Committee;

-- c.
-Ordinances and non-binding resolutions referred by city staff or by members during a council meeting shall be placed on the municipal legislation log, with new items placed at the end of the log, to establish a priority order; provided, the Law and Leg Committee or council may reorder the priority. - d.
+- (iii) voted on by the majority of the Law and Leg Committee to go to council without full Law and Leg Committee review; - (iv) zoning code amendments for specific development projects; - (v) listings on, or deletions from, the Sacramento register under Sacramento City Code chapter 17.604, article II; - (vi) adopting property-related fees or fee increases that require public notice before the Utilities Rate Advisory Commission; - (vii) authorizing the execution of a development agreement; or (viii) establishing or adjusting parking meter rates. - j.
+Ordinances and non-binding resolutions referred to the Law and Leg Committee shall be placed on the municipal legislation log, with new items placed at the end of the log, to establish a priority order; provided, the Law and Leg Committee or council may reorder the priority. - k.
 The log will be scheduled for the consent agenda at every Law and Leg Committee meeting.
-Any committee member may pull the item from consent for discussion. - e.
-Items placed on the log must be approved by the committee's adoption of the log before scheduling the item for discussion on the Law and Leg Committee agenda. - f.
+Any committee member may pull the item from consent for discussion. - Items placed on the log must be approved by the committee's adoption of the log before scheduling the item for discussion on the Law and Leg Committee agenda. - m.
 Items on the log may be removed at the request of the sponsor.
-Staff shall note the removal request on the log and remove the item after the log has been approved by the committee. - g.
-The log shall be brought to the council quarterly to confirm council's continued interest in the items and the priority status of the items. - h.
+Staff shall note the removal request on the log and remove the item after the log has been approved by the committee. - n.
+The log shall be brought to the council quarterly to confirm council's continued interest in the items and the priority status of the items. - o.
 A vote of a majority of the members present is required to approve a recommendation to council.
 A two-two vote results in an item being forwarded to council without a recommendation. - i.
 If a Law and Leg Committee item fails to receive the votes required under Rule 13.B.1.h to forward the item with or without recommendation, any member during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on a future council agenda.